citusdata/citus_docs/develop/api_guc.rst

 *(† = subject to the runtime presence of optional PostgreSQL features)*

-Setting only takes effect on newly opened connections.
-To force all connections to use the new settings make sure to reload the postgres configuration:
+The ``node_conninfo`` setting takes effect only on newly opened connections.
+To force all connections to use the new settings, make sure to reload the postgres configuration:

 .. code-block:: postgresql